ALL

 • To help with soreness and swelling, put a cool, wet cloth over the area where you had the needle.

 • There is medicine to help with fever or pain.
-Check with your doctor or pharmacist if you are not sure what medicine or dose to take.
+Check with your healthcare provider if you are not sure what medicine or dose to take.
 Follow the directions on the package.

-• Some people with health problems, such as a weak immune system, must call their doctor if they get a fever.
-If you have been told to do this, call your doctor even if you think the fever is from RIG.
+• Some people with health problems, such as a weakened immune system, must call their healthcare provider if they get a fever.
+If you have been told to do this, call your healthcare provider even if you think the fever is from RIG.

 RIG can interfere with live vaccines.
 You need to wait at least 4 months after having RIG before you can have a live vaccine.
 Before you get a live vaccine, tell your healthcare provider if you had RIG in the last 4 months.

-If you had a live vaccine less than 14 days before having RIG, ask a public health nurse if you need the live vaccine again.
+If you had a live vaccine less than 14 days before having RIG, ask your healthcare provider or a public health nurse if you need the live vaccine again.

 I have a fear of needles.
 How can I prepare for my immunization?

 Many adults and children are afraid of needles.
-You can do many things before, during, and after immunization to be more comfortable.
+There are things you can do before, during, and after immunization to be more comfortable.
 Visit Commitment to Comfort for tips to make immunization a better experience.

 More information about immunization